 So, as you scanned this post, you may have noticed that there are only pictures of two bowls, despite the title clearly saying that there are three.
 This is because I forgot to take a picture of Lauren's bowl before I gave it to her.
 As you may know, dear reader, I have decided to make a gift for each of my darling nieces and nephews.
 I made Sidney and Wyatt cups, for which I received a great phone call this morning.
 (Sidney and I talked for ten minutes before I realized that I was going to be late for church.
 She is so funny and smart.)
 Anyway, back to the whole three bowl vs two bowl situation.
 Yesterday morning Lauren called me.
 She was staying with her Nana and Poppy while her parents went on a date.
 Due to the weather, and her extreme love of me (the aunt said humbly,) they had decided to come down to Orem to visit.
 After they arrived we went straight to the library, which is the hottest place in town for my nieces and nephews.
 It turns out they were having a Cinco de Mayo celebration with dancers, so we stayed to watch.
 Afterwards we wandered around while Mom called Aunt Diane and Uncle Larry to see if they wanted to join us for lunch.
 We ended up at Mama Chu's, a mexican restaurant.
 Lauren ate the chips and salsa, which were actually pretty spicy.
 She said that she liked it, despite her runny nose and eyes.
 She then ate a good amount of rice and beans.

-After lunch we stopped by Jeff and Heathers to see the home improvements.
-Heather is such an amazing designer.
-I then thought it would be nice to stop by Color Me Mine to see if my newest creations were done, which they were.
+by Color Me Mine to see if my newest creations were done, which they were.
 One was a bowl for Tanner and the other was a bowl for Lauren.
 A picture of Tanner's is in this post but I was not able to get a picture of Lauren's yellow and orange bowl before it was sent home with her.
 The third bowl, pictured below, is from a Family Home Evening activity we had last week.
 Our singles ward invaded Color Me Mine and we all painted on the ward's dime.

 After picking up the bowls with Lauren and my parents, we strolled through the Riverwoods were Mom proceeded to have a pretty bad allergic reaction to the Juniper Trees.
 I had no idea she was so allergic to them.
 We made it down the the Rocky Mountain Chocolate Factory, where Poppy bought us all some chocolate.
 We returned to my house and I received some good gardening advice from my parents and Lauren got her diaper changed.
 All in all, it was a great way to spend a Saturday.